greeeen-dev/greeeen-dev/README.md

 ## My (most notable) work
 ### Unifier
+> [!NOTE]
+> This project isn't seeing much work on right now, mainly because I'm kind of burnt out from working on it.
+You'll probably see me working a lot more on Natsumi Browser instead.

 I'm the lead developer of Unifier, a sophisticated bridge bot that unites servers across platforms.
 I aim to make this the best bridge/global chat bot out there, so we can connect with more people and escape from being locked in to a single platform, because this is what a lot of people I know and I want to have.

 - [Unifier](https://github.com/UnifierHQ/unifier)